dr. dale lynch, EXECUTIVE DIRECTOR

 Barry then became Executive Director of Instructional Leadership for the Tennessee Department of Education.
 Warm Saturdays often find him heading out on his bicycle to explore the quiet back roads in the most scenic areas of our state.

 Wanda Shelton has served in public education for more than 30 years.
-She taught social studies, was a high school counselor, a supervisor of instructional programs, a testing coordinator, and finally superintendent of schools in Lincoln County Tennessee.
-While serving as director, she was selected as the Tennessee Superintendent of the Year in 2014, served on the TOSS Board and acted as that Board’s President in 2013, served on the TRMT Board, and on the AASA Governing Board.
-She has always been willing to serve on local and state committees, working hard to help improve student learning and the lives of teachers and leaders in Tennessee.
+She taught social studies, was a high school counselor, a supervisor of instructional programs, a testing coordinator, and finally Director of Schools in Lincoln County Tennessee.

 Wanda grew up on a farm.
 Her sister Lisa is both a teacher and a farmer, running the family farm with their parents, Betty and Earl Shelton.
-Wanda attended the University of Alabama in Tuscaloosa and has degrees from Middle Tennessee State University and Tennessee State University.
-Her free time is spent reading, cooking for friends and family, and with her two lovely granddaughters, ages 3 and 7.
+Wanda attended the University of Alabama and has degrees from Middle Tennessee State University and Tennessee State University.
+Her free time is spent reading, cooking for friends and family, and with her two lovely granddaughters.

 Susie Benefield is a native Alabamian from Birmingham, graduating from high school in 1976 and attending Jefferson State Community College.
 Susie moved to Tennessee with her family in 1990 and is widowed with two grown children.